sudiplun/portfolio/src/content/blog/dualBootProblem.md

 ### Resize root partition problem

-On my laptop 256GB ssd where i already install **fedora** as main os and **Windows 11** now got and idea to install **kali linux** by resize fedora root directory and use easeUS partition master on iso but got big problem it done job slow for 69% takes 2 hours then laptop shutdown oh battery dies then little google it then used **_gparted_** on live **linux mint** for resize vola it works.
+On my laptop 256GB SSD where I already installed **Fedora** as main OS and **Windows 11**, I got an idea to install **Kali Linux** by resizing Fedora root directory and using easeUS partition master on iso but there was a problem, it took 2 hours to do it and then the laptop battery died.
+Using Gparted on Linux Mint Live, I finally resized the volume.

 ### Installation

-then proceed to install kali used comman efi partition for three OS, used already swap partition and resize partition as root successfull on install everything works great on kali
+Afterwards, proceed to install Kali using the common efi partition for three operating systems i.e 512MB,swap partition that already using by fedora and resize  30GB as root which is successfull on install everything works great on kali.

 ### Slow boot